By Erin Reilly

 Splashing a bit of paint around the room is a great way to personalise a new baby’s bedroom.
 Keep in mind, though, that at this early age a bedroom is for sleeping so avoid bright colours that could be over-stimulating.
 If you’re painting furniture, always use non-toxic paint (because chances are it will get gnawed on!).
 Keep in mind, too, that colour schemes are the easiest things to change as your child gets older, so if you choose a pastel green now then change your mind further down the track, you’re not committed to it forever.

 A nursery isn’t just a place for a baby to sleep, it’s also where parents will spend a lot of time.
-At first, a bassinet is all Baby will need before they graduate to a cot and later a ‘big kid’s bed’.
-A change table will save your back while doubling as storage while a comfortable armchair (even a daybed) for Mum or Dad to sit in while feeding can really make or break the overall feel and usage of a nursery too.
+At first a bassinet or cradle is all Baby will need before they graduate to a cot and later a ‘big kid’s bed’.
+A change table will save your back while doubling as storage, while a comfortable armchair or daybed is really handy for feeding.

 The perfect spot for a nursery

-While not directly related to the price of a renovation, where in the house your nursery will go is also important to consider.
+Where in the house your nursery will go is also important to consider.
 The ideal location is close to your bedroom and away from disturbance that could be generated in other parts of the house, by neighbours or by road noise.
-Think about split-level homes too; midnight feeds will be much easier if the nursery is on the same floor as your bedroom.
+Think about split-level homes too; 2am feeds will be much easier if the nursery is on the same floor as your bedroom.

 Crafting a cosy, comfortable nursery helps in those first few months of coping with your exciting (yet scary) new life with a newborn.
 For more information about how you can create a nursery in your own home, contact Refresh Renovations today.